Gruximillian/sequential-keybinding/README.md

 ## What are we building?

-For this article I've decided to make an element on the page change its background image based on the sequence of keys the user types, so we are basically dealing with the styling, nothing too fancy.
+For this article I've decided to make an element on the page change its background image based on the sequence of keys the user types.
+So we are basically dealing with the styling, nothing too fancy.
 We will also add some text updates as well just to make the demonstration richer and to provide more info to the user.
 My idea was to use the key sequences that are used as cheat codes in an old FPS game, Doom and Doom 2.
-Basically, when the user types a key combination, the game enables some benefits to the user, like more ammo, more health, invulnerability, etc. In the example that we will build, we will make the background image on an element on the page to change based on the key sequence typed in by the user.
+Basically, when the user types a key combination, the game enables some benefits to the user, like more ammo, more health, invulnerability, etc. In the example that we will build, we will make the background image for an element on the page to change based on the key sequence typed in by the user.
 You can see and try the demo [here](https://gruximillian.github.io/sequential-keybinding/).

 ## Basic project